japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-RateStreamSource.md

 == [[RateStreamSource]] RateStreamSource

-`RateStreamSource` is a link:spark-sql-streaming-Source.adoc[streaming source] that generates <<schema, consecutive numbers with timestamp>> that can be useful for testing and PoCs.
+`RateStreamSource` is a link:spark-sql-streaming-Source.md[streaming source] that generates <<schema, consecutive numbers with timestamp>> that can be useful for testing and PoCs.

-`RateStreamSource` <<creating-instance, is created>> for *rate* format (that is registered by link:spark-sql-streaming-RateSourceProvider.adoc[RateSourceProvider]).
+`RateStreamSource` <<creating-instance, is created>> for *rate* format (that is registered by link:spark-sql-streaming-RateSourceProvider.md[RateSourceProvider]).

 [source, scala]
 ----